 Changes in state of the dynamic fields of live planning data instance objects may be notified through an update structure exchanged through MPS service messages and optionally stored in planning history.
 These updates are not themselves MO objects, but reference the corresponding instance and the timestamp of the update as well as the value of dynamic fields.

 Planning requests may reference planning activities, planning events, and planning resources but do not contain instances of these items.
-Instead they specify the activity details for the requested planning activities.
+Instead, they specify the activity details for the requested planning activities.

 Plans contain instances of planned activities, and optionally of planning events.
 They may also optionally contain planning resource profiles that express their planned evolution over time.